Reelix/GithubFullscreenIssuePoC/README.md

 # GithubFullscreenIssuePoC

-This repo is to demonstrate an issue with Github that covers the users screen when they interact with an issue.
+This repo is to demonstrate an issue with Github that covers the users screen when they load a page (Eg: Issue / User Profile)

 Issue Link / PoC: [Here](https://github.com/Reelix/GithubFullscreenIssuePoC/issues/1)

-Note: Issue as been closed and locked due to abuse by third-party users, however this can be applied to both open issues, as well as user profiles.
+Note: Issue as been closed and locked due to abuse by third-party users.

 ```
 Test